 Encourage them to take notes on various pointers or suggestions you have for them.
 The aim is to deliver your feedback to them in the manner that they think is acceptable.
 This will also give you a chance to get to know your students better.

 After the end of a course or semester, hand out anonymous surveys based on your teaching skills and areas for improvement.
-As a student, it really is an incredible feeling to finally speak out our personal opinions to our tutors without it affecting our grade.
+As a student, it really is an incredible feeling to finally be able to voice your personal opinions to your tutors without it affecting your grade.
 Not only does this establish a healthy relationship between you and your students, but it will also provide you with free advice and thoughts on your methods.
-Try tools such as Google forms or SurveyMonkey.
-It can be quick, easy, and done within minutes.
+Tools such as Google forms or SurveyMonkey can make this process quick, easy, and done within minutes.
 You won’t be leaving a carbon footprint as well 😉.

 Ensuring students receiving the adequate level of feedback is surely a load of work, but it absolutely pays off when you see visible improvement.
-If you like what you’ve read, do try Reportcard.
+If you like what you’ve read, do try Classcard.